se2p/Bastet/README.md

 to an automatic translation to *LeILa*.

-Note that also the formal specification of Scratch projects has to be provided as *LeILA* a program—which then observes if the program under analysis behaves correctly.
+Note that also the formal specification of Scratch projects has to be provided as *LeILa* a program—which then observes if the program under analysis behaves correctly.
 See the directory [ase20-verified](test/programs/publications/ase20-verified/) for examples of Scratch programs along with their formal specification written